Medical Student Electives Abroad

-Who Attends Medical Electives and medical camps abroad?
+Who attends medical school electives and medical camps abroad?

 Medical and dental students are eligible to participate in our hands-on medical electives and camps.
 We typically offer spots to third-year students only.
 However, we do occasionally have some room for first and second-year students.

 This is a hands-on learning elective where students get real-world opportunities to make an impact in the communities of Nepal and Kenya.
 Our aim is to get students involved in health clinics on a long-term basis and to volunteer abroad if they wish to with some of our charitable work.
 We encourage involvement post-trip whether that is helping us raise money or awareness, or coming back to help post-degree and give something back.

 Medical Elective students gain hands-on experience helping locals in Kenya.

-Aside from medical student electives we also offer trips for Midwifery, Physiotherapy, Dentistry, and Nursing as well.
+Aside from medical student electives we also offer elective placements for Midwifery, Physiotherapy, Dentistry, and Nursing electives as well.
 If you are already a medical professional, we can work with you to help find volunteering placements as well.

 Do I receive credit for attending an elective overseas?

 Yes, your medical elective will be signed off by the supervising Doctor.
-We have worked with students from the UK, Australia, parts of Europe and South Africa.
+We have worked with students from the UK, Australia, parts of Europe, Malaysia and South Africa to name a few.
 Our programme is designed to give students the opportunity to gain real-world experience as required for their degree.
 Elective requirements are determined by each medical school.

-Students have the unique opportunity to work with rural or urban communities in both Nepal and Kenya for their medical electives abroad.
+Students have the unique opportunity to work on health care with rural or urban communities in both Nepal and Kenya for their medical electives abroad.
 You will see cases for unique medical and dental problems that you don’t find at home.
 Overall, this program will give you a better understanding of medical problems plaguing the globe as well as a chance to make a real impact on local communities.
 It is an experience you will take with you forever.